GlacioHack/xdem/doc/source/uncertainty.md

   language: python
   name: xdem
 ---
-(spatialstats)=
+(uncertainty)=

-# Spatial statistics
+# Uncertainty analysis

-Spatial statistics, also referred to as [geostatistics](https://en.wikipedia.org/wiki/Geostatistics), are essential for the analysis of observations distributed in space.
-To analyze DEMs, xDEM integrates spatial statistics tools specific to DEMs described in recent literature, in particular in [Hugonnet et al. (2022)](https://doi.org/10.1109/jstars.2022.3188922) and [Rolstad et al. (2009)](https://doi.org/10.3189/002214309789470950).
-The implementation of these methods relies partially on the package [scikit-gstat](https://mmaelicke.github.io/scikit-gstat/index.html).
+To analyze DEMs, xDEM integrates spatial uncertainty analysis tools from the recent DEM literature, in particular in [Hugonnet et al. (2022)](https://doi.org/10.1109/jstars.2022.3188922) and [Rolstad et al. (2009)](https://doi.org/10.3189/002214309789470950).
+The implementation of these methods relies partially on the package [scikit-gstat](https://mmaelicke.github.io/scikit-gstat/index.html) for spatial statistics.

-The spatial statistics tools can be used to assess the precision of DEMs (see the definition of precision in {ref}`intro`).
+The uncertainty analysis tools can be used to assess the precision of DEMs (see the definition of precision in {ref}`intro`).
-In particular, these tools help to:
+In particular, they help to:

-> - account for elevation heteroscedasticity (e.g., varying precision with terrain slope),
+> - account for elevation heteroscedasticity (e.g., varying precision such as with terrain slope or stereo-correlation),
 > - quantify the spatial correlation of errors in DEMs (e.g., native spatial resolution, instrument noise),
 > - estimate robust errors for observations analyzed in space (e.g., average or sum of elevation, or of elevation changes),
 > - propagate errors between spatial ensembles at different scales (e.g., sum of glacier volume changes).